nicholaseager/nicholaseager.github.io/_posts/2022-06-15-trail-running-cinque-terre.markdown

     <img src="https://d10smlm4r150o9.cloudfront.net/blog/it/2022/cinqueterre/IMG_4836.jpg">
 </div>

-Running up though coastal cliffs, down to pastel colored villages, and up again through terraced vineyards is an experience you won't soon forget.
-My route was 30.54km with 1911m elevation gain from Levanto, Monterosso, Vernazza, Corniglia, Manarola, Riomaggiore, to La Spezia.
+Running up though coastal cliffs, down to pastel-colored villages, and up again through terraced vineyards is an experience you won't soon forget.
+My route in Cinque Terre was 30.54km with 1911m elevation gain from Levanto, Monterosso, Vernazza, Corniglia, Manarola, Riomaggiore, to La Spezia.
 I took some extra time and visited all the cities, clocking in five hours.
 If I had more time, I would have gone all the way down the peninsula to Portovenere.
 I took the train back from La Spezia to Levanto.

 ![](https://d10smlm4r150o9.cloudfront.net/blog/it/2022/cinqueterre/alltrails.jpg)

 You can find the full route on AllTrails <a href="https://www.alltrails.com/explore/recording/cinque-terre-c95fd52" target="_blank">here</a>.

+## Best Time To Go

+Go from June to August if you want great weather.
+Go in September or October if you want less crowds.
+During the fall and winter, sometimes the trails are not accessible due to very heavy rainfall.

+## How To Get To The Trail

+You can take a train from Milan or Genoa, depending on where you are coming from.
+Milan has a well-connected international airport.
+But you would have to take one train from the airport into the city center, and then another train to Cinque Terre.
+If you fly into Genoa, you can take the train towards La Spezia, and then get off at any of the five villages.
+Because we were already in Milan Center, we booked a direct train to Levanto with <a href="https://www.trenitalia.com/en.html" target="_blank">Trenitalia</a>.

 ## Accommodation